ColinWaddell/CurrantPi/README.md

 <a id="install"></a>Installation
 ================================
 CurrantPi is designed to work straight out the box.
-You should be able to just download the latest release either as a zip file, or by cloning the repo and then make it visible to your webserver.
+To install you need to download the latest release either as a zip file, or by cloning the repo and then make it visible to your webserver.

-So there's a couple of routes to installing this.
-Follow the one which seems to fit you best.
+There's a couple of routes to installing this.
+Follow the one which fits you best.

 ####Prefered: I've already for a webserver and I'm comfortable using Git
 1. Clone this repo somewhere your webserver can see it, i.e.: